nawabahmadreshi/documentation/pages/features/search.md

 The limits that we have in place are:

 - listOnSamsungSearch can be called a maximum of 20 times a minute
-- No more than 10000 pieces of content / app to preseve resource constraints
+- No more than 10000 pieces of content / app to preserve resource constraints

 {% endif %}